Wild Ramification and the Cotangent Bundle

 The crucial ingredient in the definition of the characteristic cycle is an additive structure on the boundary established in Corollary \ref{cormain}.
-Using a classification of a vector bundle in characteristic $p>0$ by a finite \'etale group scheme of ${\mathbf F}_p$-vector spaces recalled in Section \ref{ssExt}, we link the additive structure to the cotangent bundle in Definition \ref{dfcf}.
-As an application of the link, we study the graded quotients of the filtration by non-logarithmic ramification groups of a local field of equal characteristic with imperfect residue field in Section \ref{sslf}.
+Using a classification of a vector bundle in characteristic $p>0$ by a finite \'etale group scheme of ${\mathbf F}_p$-vector spaces recalled in Section \ref{ssExt}, we relate the additive structure to the cotangent bundle in Definition \ref{dfcf}.
+As an application of this relation, we study the graded quotients of the filtration by non-logarithmic ramification groups of a local field of equal characteristic with imperfect residue field in Section \ref{sslf}.

 The additive structure on the boundary is defined as the restriction of an extension constructed in Theorem \ref{thmmain} of the groupoid structure of multiple self products.
 Functoriality of multiple self products is interpreted as a groupoid structure using an equivalence of categories Proposition \ref{prgpd} stated in terms of an extra structure on simplicial objects introduced in Section \ref{sssimp}.